How to Light a BBQ | The Range

 How to Light a BBQ

-Grilling is the perfect way to soak up the sunshine with friends and family.
-Whether you're enjoying a casual family meal, hosting a garden party, or dining al fresco, knowing how to light your BBQ properly is essential for a safe and successful cookout.
-With the right technique, you'll make the most of those warm summer afternoons.
-Here’s a quick guide to lighting both gas and charcoal grills to help you get started.
+Grilling up a treat and indulging in some seriously delicious food is the perfect way to soak up the sunshine with friends and family!
+Whether you’re enjoying a casual family meal, hosting a garden party, or dining al fresco, knowing how to light your BBQ is the first step to the ultimate cookout.
+With the right technique, you’ll make the most of those warm summer afternoons and be crowned the grill master (truly high praise indeed).
+Here’s our quick and easy guide to lighting both gas and charcoal so nothing can hold you back from cooking up bangin’ burgers or succulent steaks.

 How to Light a Charcoal BBQ